Dreamvention/inky-premailer/README.md

 - First the styles in your html file are rendered.
 - Then if you have added links to CSS, they will be rendered, rewriting styles added eariler.

-This sometimes may be tricky so just stick to one way of adding CSS - on the HTML file or Adding links via php.
+This sometimes may be tricky so just stick to one way of adding CSS - in the HTML template file or adding CSS links via php.

 ## License
 See the [LICENSE](LICENSE) file for license info (it's the MIT license).